 Older workers supplements (accidents 1990-1997)

-Workers who are 55 years old when the WSIB determines or reviews their FEL benefits, have not returned to work, and are unlikely to benefit from WT plans that could help them return to work, may choose to receive either a FEL benefit or an amount equal to the full monthly old age security pension.
+Workers who are at least 55 years old when the WSIB determines or reviews their FEL benefits, have not returned to work, and are unlikely to benefit from RTW plans (with training) that could help them return to work, may choose to receive either a FEL benefit or an amount equal to the full monthly old age security pension.

 Partial disability supplements (accidents before 1990)

 Some workers may receive a permanent disability benefit and a supplement.
-The duration of entitlement to a partial disability (s.147(2)) supplement, for instance, is governed by the worker's ability to benefit from a WT plan in the manner prescribed by the WSIA.
-If the terms of the sentence do not prevent the worker from benefiting from and participating in a WT plan, the worker may qualify for a supplement under the WSIA, see 18-07-10, Sections 147(2) and 147(4) Supplements (Permanent Disability).
+The duration of entitlement to a partial disability [s.147(2)] supplement, for instance, is governed by the worker's ability to benefit from a RTW plan (with training) in the manner prescribed by the WSIA.
+If the terms of the sentence do not prevent the worker from benefiting from and participating in a plan, the worker may qualify for a supplement under the WSIA, see 18-07-10, Sections 147(2) and 147(4) Supplements (Permanent Disability).

-If the terms of the sentence prevent the worker from benefiting from WR and from participating in the WT plan , the worker generally will not be entitled to a supplement.
-However, if the worker was receiving a s.147(4) supplement prior to being sentenced for an offence, the worker will continue to be entitled to a s.147(4) supplement.
+If the terms of the sentence prevent the worker from benefiting from and/or participating in a plan, they generally will not be entitled to a supplement.
+However, if the worker was receiving a s.147(4) supplement prior to being sentenced for an offence, they will continue to be entitled to a s.147(4) supplement.